grea09/color/doc/heart.md

 @Fig:width shows the computational profile of HEART for various levels and widths.
 We note that the behavior of HEART seems to follow an exponential law with the negative exponent of the trend curves seemingly being correlated to the actual width.
 This means that computing the first cycles has a complexity that is close to being *linear* while computing the last cycles is of the same complexity as classical planning which is at least *P-SPACE* (depending on the expressivity of the domain) [@erol_complexity_1995].

-# Conclusions {-}
+# Conclusion {-}

 In this paper, we have presented a new planner called HEART based on POCL.
 An updated planning framework fitting the need for such a new approach was proposed.
 We showed how HEART performs compared to complete planners in terms of speed and quality.
 While the abstract plans generated during the planning process are not complete solutions, they are exponentially faster to generate while retaining significant quality over the final plans.
-They are also proof of solvability of the problem.
-By using these plans, it is possible to find good approximations to intractable problems within tight time constraints.
+They are also proofs of solvability of the problem.
+By using these plans, it is possible to generate explanations of intractable problems within tight time constraints.
+The source code of HEART will be available at [genn.io/heart](https://genn.io/heart).

 # References {-}